-To graduate from Lindsey Wilson College, students must meet all general education and major requirements specified in the catalog in effect when they entered the College or all requirements specified in a subsequent year.
-If a student leaves the College for a calendar year or longer, he or she must satisfy all graduation requirements in effect in the catalog year when the student returns or in a subsequent year.
+To graduate from Lindsey Wilson College, students must meet all general education and major requirements specified in the catalog in effect when they entered the college or all requirements specified in a subsequent year.
+If a student leaves the college for a calendar year or longer, s/he must satisfy all graduation requirements in effect in the catalog year when the student returns or in a subsequent year.
+Students who obtain a Leave of Absence (up to two semesters for A.P.
+White Campus in Columbia students and three semesters for CES, community campus, and online students) may complete the general education and major requirements with the catalog in place at the time the Leave of Absence was granted.